typst/typst/docs/src/reference/types.md

 You can construct an array by enclosing a comma-separated sequence of values in parentheses.
 The values do not have to be of the same type.

-You can access and update array elements with the `.at()` method.
+You can access and update array items with the `.at()` method.
 Indices are zero-based and negative indices wrap around to the end of the array.
 You can iterate over an array using a [for loop]($scripting/#loops).
 Arrays can be added together with the `+` operator,